-The Hidden Costs: My Experience Of Renting A Car In Europe
+Tips For Renting A Car In Europe

-Driving around in Europe is indeed a great experience.
+Driving around in Europe is a great experience.
 But there’s more to the deal than just a great experience.

 To make it worse, I was told that my agreement includes no insurance and has an 800 EUR excess fee.
 Meaning, a single scratch on the car would make me liable for 800 EUR straight.
 Another scratch, and another 800 EUR penalty.
 On top of that, they will hold 1200 EUR from my credit card as a security deposit (nearly one lakh Indian Rupees).

-Well, that’s the kind of hidden costs your car rental company can smartly trick you in.
+Well, that’s the kind of hidden costs your car rental company can smartly trick you into.
 They make you feel so vulnerable (at least Buchbinder Car Rentals at Frankfurt Airport did that to me) that you find no other escape but doing what you’re being told.

 In the end, I paid an additional EUR 180 (140 EUR insurance and some 40 EUR of taxes) when my rental invoice, at the time of online booking, said, I have to only pay EUR 125 at the reception desk.